vilodye1/vilodye1/README.md

 - 👋 Hi, I’m Trish!
-- 👀 I’m interested in front-end design and development, nail art, sudoku, and yoga
+- 👀 I’m interested in web design and development, Guardian Tales, and the great outdoors!
-- 🌱 I’m currently learning react development
+- 🌱 I’m currently learning Laravel development and Wordpress.
 - 📫 How to reach me - vilodye@gmail.com

 <!---